Hot Topics Banner Logo Text Overlay

 CALL FOR APPLICATIONS TO THE ACQUISITION TUITION ASSISTANCE PROGRAM

-Coming soon!
-On June 2, the application window will open for the Acquisition Tuition Assistance Program (ATAP).
+On June 2, the application window opens for the Acquisition Tuition Assistance Program (ATAP).

-Open to both civilian Army Acquisition Workforce (AAW) members and military occupational specialty 51 Contracting noncommissioned officers, ATAP provides tuition assistance, including laboratory and technology fees, to eligible Army acquisition workforce members pursuing acquisition, technical and business-related courses towards a bachelor’s or master’s degree in an acquisition, technical and business-related discipline.
+Open to both civilian Army Acquisition Workforce (AAW) members and military occupational specialty 51 Contracting noncommissioned officers, ATAP provides tuition assistance, including laboratory and technology fees, to eligible AAW members pursuing acquisition, technical and business-related courses towards a bachelor’s or master’s degree in an acquisition, technical and business-related discipline.
 ATAP will also fund courses that are acquisition, technical or business related that are not towards a degree or a declared discipline.
+The ATAP application window will be open until July 14.

 COMING SOON

-SCHEDULE RELEASE – FISCAL YEAR 2027 COURSES AVAILABLE ON JUNE 18
+FISCAL YEAR 2027 WarU TRAINING SCHEDULE OPENS JUNE 18

 REMINDERS